 - On-site design in order to interpret the location of former structures on the site. - External interpretive signage and other forms of display to convey the site's past use and history.
 This will be located either within the Lighthouse or in the area of the former Engineer and Assistant's Quarters. - External orientation and way-finding signage to help visitors appreciate and understand the site as a whole.
-Users of the Coastal Walk will be encouraged to move into the elevated compound via each extremity of the Greenway wall, perpendicular to the lighthouse's main axis of symmetry. - Guided activities for tourists, students and other specialist interest groups; - Events and Open Days. - Visitor information brochure and site map.

-Oral History research programs.
+Users of the Coastal Walk will be encouraged to move into the elevated compound via each extremity of the Greenway wall, perpendicular to the lighthouse's main axis of symmetry. - Guided activities for tourists, students and other specialist interest groups; - Events and Open Days. - Visitor information brochure and site map. - Oral History research programs.

-39.2.7.10.Contamination and Hazardous Materials Management
+7.10.
+Contamination and Hazardous Materials Management

-AThe main recommendations resulting from Dascem's investigations into hazardous materials removal and abatement program has been carried out at Macquarie Lightstation.
-Works have included:are that the following works are required:
+A hazardous materials removal and abatement program has been carried out at Macquarie Lightstation.
+Works have included:

-- Removal or containment of Lead based paints are to be maintained or removed;- - Removal of Aasbestos sheeting on the roof of the Head Keeper's Quarters garage is to be removed and removal or containment of any remaining asbestos materials (in eaves and downpipes) is to be either removed or labelled and maintained in good condition.; and - Removal of soils contaminated by lead-based paint and fill being impacted by lead, zinc, polycyclic aromatic hydrocarbons (PAHs), petroleum hydrocarbons and dieldrin.
+- Removal or containment of lead based paints; - Removal of asbestos sheeting on the roof of the Head Keeper's Quarters garage and removal or containment of any remaining asbestos materials (in eaves and downpipes); and - Removal of soils contaminated by lead-based paint and fill being impacted by lead, zinc, polycyclic aromatic hydrocarbons (PAHs), petroleum hydrocarbons and dieldrin.